 Who is less-stuff?

 I’m Lisa Cole, a mum who likes making things, including a mess.
 My house isn’t a minimalistic white blur, it’s a real, lived in home and this website is all about how I live a relatively organised life in a chaotic world.
-It’s about how I manage the time I have (which is limited because childcare is not on tap), it’s about how I stay sane and it’s mostly about how I control the amount of stuff in my home.
+It’s about how I manage the time I have, it’s about how I stay sane and it’s mostly about how I control the amount of stuff in my home.
 I like stuff but I also like to be able to find it when I need it!

 My background is in fashion, textiles, design and education.
 I’m a graphic and website designer – you can see my work at www.nakedwebsite.co.uk .
 I’m a human being, I’m not pretending to be a guru, I’m not a life coach and I’m not a genius at downsizing because I like stuff too much.
 I have found things that work for me that could well work for you.
 My priorities for my little family are to make life easy without austerity and to remember, it is ok to have stuff.